Linum strictum: References in classical literature

-Flax linen was grown principally for its plant fiber used in making linen cloth, its production thought to be essential for the textile industry of that time.
+Flax linen was grown principally for its plant fiber used in making linen cloth, its production was thought to be essential for the textile industry of that time.
 According to the Mishnah (Baba Kama 10:9), in 2nd-century Palestine, women were the primary sellers of wool in Judea, while they sold garments of flax in Galilee.
 According to Midrash Rabba (Genesis Rabba 19:1), the people of Beit Shean would make very fine (thinly woven) linen garments which were expensive to buy, but which would spoil easily at the slightest smear of charcoal.
 Likewise, the inhabitants of Arbel (now Khirbet Irbid) were also renowned for making linen garments, but these were made of a much thicker weave and were cheaper to buy, and they would normally last longer.

 Historically, linen production has played an important role in Jewish agrarian laws, as well as in religious rites and ceremony.
 There are strict regulations regarding its wearing with woollen fabrics.
 Textiles made from a mixture of linen and wool are prohibited to be worn under religious Jewish law.
 At the time of the flax harvest, the Sages have even defined how many stalks of flax that were forgotten in the field by their owner can be esteemed as "forgotten sheaves," enabling their finder to possess them, without him being guilty of theft.
 What constitutes a violation of Sabbath-day laws is also discussed with regard to flax, as bundles of freshly retted flax were permitted to be placed inside a heated earthenware oven in order to accelerate the evaporation-rate of moisture remaining in the flax, so long as this could be done before the night of Sabbath had commenced.
 After drying, and after the limitations of the Sabbath had passed, it facilitated scutching of the flax stalks, for the production of bast fiber.

 In the ancient land of Israel, flax was harvested in the lunar month of Adar (March), but by the late 19th-century, the cultivation of flax had completely disappeared from Palestine.
 To procure a whiter fabric, the leaves of bladder campion (Silene venosa) were traditionally used to bleach the flax fibers.

 Dioscorides, in the Second Book of his De Materia Medica (2:125), brings down the plant's medicinal uses in his day.